mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

   SOLVER: "UMFPACK"
 ```

-This enables `UMFPACK` as direct solver, which will compute an LU factorization of the FSI system matrix and use it to solve the arising linear system of equations.
+This enables `UMFPACK` [Davis2004a] as direct solver, which will compute an LU factorization of the FSI system matrix and use it to solve the arising linear system of equations.

-To tell the FSI algorithm to use this solver, make sure to set assign the value `1` to the input parameter `LINEAR_SOLVER` within the `FSI DYNAMIC/MONOLITHIC SOLVER:` section of the 4C input file.
+To tell the FSI algorithm to use this solver, make sure to assign the value `1` to the input parameter `LINEAR_SOLVER` in the `FSI DYNAMIC/MONOLITHIC SOLVER:` section of the 4C input file.

 #### Iterative solver with preconditioner